nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 * Meal with Bolus
     * When enabled, a bolus command can be sent at the same time as the meal entry
 * Meal with Fat/Protein
-    * When enabled, the user is presented with a Protein and Fat row in addition to the carb and Bolus amount rows
+    * When enabled, the user is presented with a Protein and Fat row in addition to the Carbs and Bolus Amount rows

 Refer to the graphic in the [Guardrails](#guardrails) section.